“It’s stupid to stake your life on table tennis. I just don’t get it. It’s revolting.”

 In fact, the psychologically-complex consideration of adolescent ambition reminded me most of David Foster Wallace’s Infinite Jest – not so much the whole thing as its insight into Hal’s attempts to balance his tennis talent with typical teenage challenges.
 Like Infinite Jest, the show reveals how psychologically damaging an intense focus on sport can be, and how it goes hand-in-hand with stark isolation – though it’s ultimately far more optimistic about the role sport can play than Wallace’s novel.
 The show also recalls Kiki’s Delivery Service – though maybe just because I rewatched that movie recently – in how it leverages a simple premise to enable a profound reflection upon the reality of teenage dreams.

-As these comparisons suggest, Ping Pong is far from just another sports anime – in fact, it’s one of the best TV shows I’ve seen this year.
+As these comparisons suggest, Ping Pong is far from just another sports anime – in fact, it’s one of the best TV shows I’ve seen this year, that action and facilities surprised me so I wanna get a ping pong table for myself now.
 Strongly recommended.